wut-semicolon/1_site/README.md

 # 1_site
 [link to site](https://kanishk-dukia.github.io/1_site/)

-->This repo is open for PR for hactoberfest.
+->This repo is open for PR for hacktoberfest.

 ->All PR deemed right will be accepted.